Team-SDIoT/SDIoT_Events/Workshops/Getting Started with Internet of Things -IoT/readme.md

 + Each Participant will get a participation certificate.
 + SDIoT Toolkit: Participant in a group of 3 will get a toolkit.
 + Each participant will get E-book and future guidance for their projects.
-+ Free Membership SDIoT SYK (Share Your Knowledge) Group: Lifetime Email support.
++ Free Membership SDIoT SYK (Share Your Knowledge) Group.
 + 50% Discount on SDIoT P4U Lab Membership.
 + SDIoT P4U Lab t-shirts for top 2 rankers in every college.
 ## SDIoT P4U Lab